bitmaelum/bitmaelum-suite/README.md

 BitMaelum tries to be a system that:

+  - Privacy first
   - Deal with less to no spam at all
   - Nullifies mail address harvesting (it becomes useless)
   - Host your mail wherever you like
   - Move your messages to another provider without losing your mail address
   - Allows that only you can subscribe and unsubscribe from mailing lists
   - Slow connection / mobile friendly
-  - Privacy first

 For more features, please take a look at [our wiki](https://github.com/bitmaelum/bitmaelum-suite/wiki/Feature-list)

 # Quickstart

-To start with BitMaelum right away, check out [our wiki](https://github.com/bitmaelum/bitmaelum-suite/wiki/Quickstart)
+To start with BitMaelum right away, check out [Quickstart guide](https://github.com/bitmaelum/bitmaelum-suite/wiki/Quickstart)

 # Development